 We already know that disabled people are much less likely to take part in sport or activity than many other groups.
-That's why we're redoubling our efforts to fully understand – and provide for – everyone who has an impairment.

 These are designed to aid a wide variety of organisations, helping us all plan effective programmes by better knowing the audience.